-Of the configurations you can pick from, the high-end option also comes with one of the best displays currently available, a 17.3 multi-touch IGZO screen packing Nvidia’s prized G-Sync technology.
+If you're after the biggest and best Razer laptop where budget is no constraint, then this is it.
 It’s a beautiful, incredibly powerful piece of portable computing that could easily replace your desktop as your go-to PC for gaming and more mundane applications.

-Although the base model is still limited to on-chip Intel graphics, two higher priced tiers now exist sporting discrete Nvidia's MX150 GPU.
-It's no RTX card, sure, but you can still hook the Blade Stealth up to a Razer Core external fun box if you can't live without the retina-burning sensation of 4K graphics being ray traced in real-time.
+Although the base model is still limited to on-chip Intel graphics, two higher-priced tiers now exist sporting Nvidia GPUs.
+You might not find an RTX card here but you can still hook the Blade Stealth up to a Razer Core external fun box if you can't live without the retina-burning sensation of 4K graphics being ray traced in real-time.

 Why buy a Razer laptop?